Skip links

 2. Certification Systems:

-• 3-A Symbol: 3-A SSI offers certification through the use of the 3-A Symbol, which indicates that equipment meets specific sanitary standards developed by the organization.
+• Sanitary Standard Symbol: Sanitary Standard offers certification through the use of the Sanitary Standard Symbol, which indicates that equipment meets specific sanitary standards developed by the organization.

 • EHEDG Certification: EHEDG provides certification for equipment and components that comply with its hygienic design principles and guidelines.
 EHEDG certification is recognized globally for its stringent requirements.